Jeffkrop/Chocolate-Bar-Ratings/Chocolate_Bar_Ratings.md

 **Criollo** is a rare tree that is native to Central and South America as well as the Caribbean islands and Sri Lanka.
 Only 5% of the world’s production is Criollo.
 This makes up 17.77% of the bars in this dataset
 Source ("<https://www.barry-callebaut.com/about-us/media/press-kit/history-chocolate/theobroma-cacao-food-gods>")

 **Trinitario** is a natural hybrid biological class resulting from cross-pollination.
 Legend recounts that it first came into existence on the Island of Trinidad, after a hurricane nearly completely destroyed the local Criollo crops in 1727.
 Assuming all the trees were dead, the plantations were replanted with Forastero, but spontaneous hybrids appeared.
-The Trinitario cocoa is the main cocoa in 48.66%
+The Trinitario cocoa is the main cocoa in 48.66% of this dataset.
 Source ("<https://www.barry-callebaut.com/about-us/media/press-kit/history-chocolate/theobroma-cacao-food-gods>")

 **Forastero** is the most commonly cocoa grown.
 It is most likely native to the Amazon basin.
 Today, Forastero is mainly grown in Africa, Ecuador and Brazil and accounts for 80% of the world’s cocoa supply.
 What makes it so popular is that it is much hardier and less susceptible to diseases.
 It has a much higher yield than the Criollo variety.
 Forastero cocoa has purple-colored beans and is mainly used to give chocolate its full-bodied flavor.
 The Trinitario cocoa is the main cocoa in 10.1%